gravital-hr/gravital-hr.github.io/en.md

     type: partners.html
     style: white
     title: Partners
-    partners_footer_text: 01 Hub Ltd. has been supported by "Vitosha Venture Partners Fund l", a private equity fund, co-financed by the European Structural and Investment Funds under the operational program “Innovation and Competitiveness 2014-2020”, managed by the Fund Manager of Financial Instruments in Bulgaria.
+    partners_footer_text: 01 Hub Ltd. has been supported by "Vitosha Venture Partners Fund l", a private equity fund, co-financed by the European Structural and Investment Funds under the operational program "Innovation and Competitiveness 2014-2020", managed by the Fund Manager of Financial Instruments in Bulgaria.
+    partners_footer_text_2: Investor in the Company is Innovation Capital Fund KDA, whose activities are co-financed by the European Regional Development Fund under the Operational Program "Innovation and Competitiveness 2014-2020", managed by the Fund of Funds in Bulgaria.
+The value of the investment is 25500 euro.
     partners:
     - title: European Regional Development Fund
       url: https://ec.europa.eu/regional_policy/funding/erdf_en